Elquintas/conversational_teddy/README.md

 poetry run python src/main.py
 ```

 Alternatively, you can run the run.sh.
-Note that this bash scipt also launches the synthatic data generation script if no generated audio is detected.
+Note that this bash script also launches the synthatic data generation script if no generated audio is detected.

 ```
 bash run.sh
 ```

 Once the system properly loads, we are finally ready to interact with Marvin.
 Say 'Marvin' to wake the system up and ask him to tell you any one of the supported intentions for a brief interaction.

 e.g.
 ```sh